 3. If the PDC report has favorably determined the Nominee's intellectual, moral, emotional, physical and spiritual qualifications, and at least 2/3 of the Vestry members sign the certificate supporting the Nominee, the Sponsoring Presbyter writes a letter to the Bishop Suffragan describing the Nominee's call to the Diaconate, including the Nominee's spiritual life and development and activities in the congregation.
 The Sponsoring Presbyter includes a copy of the PDC's report, the certificate from the Vestry and the Nominee's spiritual autobiography with the letter.

-2. By August 15, Nominees must complete the following steps and send results to the Greensboro Diocesan office:
+2. By July 15, Nominees must complete the following steps and send results to Diocesan House:

 a.
 Complete biographical data sheet;